 Assist in the appointment of the Professional Development Liaison Faculty Liaison for Professional Development in consultation with the VP of Instruction Academic Affairs and the Academic Senate president.

-Shall attend ASCCC state plenary sessions once per year.

 Section 3.
 Duties of the Faculty Liaison for Professional Development:

-3.1 Participate in the development of programs for the two annual Professional Development Days.
+3.1 Participate in the development of programs for the one annual Professional Development Day and Fall Convocation Day.

 3.2 Evaluate faculty interest, needs and responses to Professional Development Day programming.

-3.3 Develop and implement on campus learning activities for faculty.
+3.3 Develop and implement on campus learning activities for faculty, in collaboration with the TLC.

-3.4 Assist in training and instructional improvement efforts of SLO/PLO, curriculum, instructional materials, and update and maintain the faculty professional development website professional development resources link.
+3.4 Assist in training and instructional improvement efforts of SLO/PLO, curriculum, instructional materials, and update and maintain the faculty professional development website professional development resources link, in collaboration with the Instructional Improvement Faculty Liaison.

-3.5 Create and maintain annual reports to demonstrate meeting outcomes to meet Chancellor’s office and state requirements.
+3.5 Create and maintain annual reports to demonstrate meeting outcomes to meet Chancellor’s office and state requirements, and to use locally to stimulate continuous improvement dialogue.

 3.6 Work collaboratively with the Faculty Professional Learning Committee Chair.

-3.7 Reports to the Superintendant/President Vice President of Academic Affairs and Academic Senate.
+3.7 Prepare reports to the Superintendant/President Vice President of Academic Affairs and Academic Senate.

 ARTICLE V: Administrative Resource Person